This program features basic, beginner to intermediate level practices featuring yoga poses and sequencing specific to back pain relief and prevention.

-If you are one of the 31 million Americans estimated to be suffering from back pain, this program may be just what you need!
+If you are one of the 31 million Americans estimated to be suffering from back pain, but don’t have a service like this chiropractor in round rock available near you, this program may be just what you need!
 While yoga in general can help relieve back pain and prevent future occurrences, not all poses may be appropriate for certain back conditions as many practices rely heavily on poses that bring the spine into forward flexion, which could exacerbate existing issues.
 These practices, designed in conjunction with back pain specialist Dr. Yoav Suprun DPT, Dip.
 MDT, CSCS, were carefully constructed to assist in both back pain relief and prevention.

 This program contains two complete, gentle total body practices:

 Session #1: Yoga for Mild to Moderate Back Pain Relief